Trading 212 vs ThinkMarkets Comparison

 Trading 212 requires a minimum deposit of €10, while ThinkMarkets requires a minimum deposit of $0.
 From our testing we found Trading 212 offers spreads of N/A, while ThinkMarkets offers spreads of N/A. Trading 212 supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where ThinkMarkets supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).

-Which brokers offers more tradeable asset classes, Trading 212 or ThinkMarkets?
+Which broker offers more tradeable asset classes, Trading 212 or ThinkMarkets?

-Trading 212 offers a more diverse selection of investment options than ThinkMarkets allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Trading 212 has 1785, compared to 1674 from ThinkMarkets.
+Trading 212 offers a more diverse selection of investment options than ThinkMarkets allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, Agriculturals, ETF and U.S. Stocks (CFD).
+Looking at total tradeable symbols, Trading 212 has 1785, compared to 4000 from ThinkMarkets.

 Can I trade cryptocurrency with Trading 212 or ThinkMarkets?